LucaMarconato/SpaceHack2022-Xenium/README.md

 - [ ] robustness to noise at each step
 - [ ] Simulation by subseting
 - [ ] Simulation by purturbing segmentation boundries
+- [ ] Xenium to ISS transformation simulation

 ### Initial QC metrics --> **Elyas and Art0m | Txsim**
 - [ ] scFFPEseq vs. scRNAseq vs. Xenium